Recognized as one of Canada's Top 100 Employers (2018)

 Here are some of the reasons why Keyera Corp. was selected as one of Canada's Top 100 Employers (2018) and Alberta's Top Employers (2017):

-- Keyera Corporation focuses its charitable efforts on initiatives that support community enhancement, the environment, health, wellness, youth and education -- additionally, the company encourages employees to give back to their local communities by providing paid time off to volunteer and matching employee donations
+- Keyera Corp. focuses its charitable efforts on initiatives that support community enhancement, the environment, health, wellness, youth and education -- and encourages employees to give back to their local communities by providing paid time off to volunteer and matching employee donations